 Bake a batch of low-fat oatmeal cookies and store them in an airtight container.
 Make extra batches to store in the freezer.
 Carry a serving of these healthy treats to work and enjoy them instead of vending machine snacks.

-Eating several snacks and meals during the day provides consistent energy to your body, keeping you from getting too hungry or craving unhealthy foods.
-Having snacks prepared and portioned in advance also helps you maintain control of your daily caloric intake, based on your age, height, and activity level.
+Having snacks prepared and portioned in advance helps you maintain control of your daily caloric intake, based on your age, height, and activity level.

 Other Tips to Make the Oatmeal Diet Work